flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 .. _Gain_tuning:

-Gain Tuning
+Parameter Manager
-"""""""""""
+"""""""""""""""""

-Gain tuning page consists of basic and advanced settings.
+Parameter manager consists of Gain tuning and advanced settings.

 **Basic**
 These are the gains that are mostly used and require to be tuned depending upon the attitude control response of the autopilot.